evandrosouza-developer/ps2tomsxUSB/README.md

-# STM32: PS/2 to MSX Keyboard Converter
+# STM32: PS/2 to MSX Converter Tester

-# Introduction

-First of all, to people who used MSX, welcome, bem-vindos, welkom, bienvenidos, добро пожаловать, 환영하다 and ようこそ, to visit my repository.

-Instead of an application to this old japanese home computer standards is not so widely useful in nowadays, I made this to learn STM32 hardware and software technics, and I'd like it to be useful and let us back in time and make our MSX computer jewlers work with joyful to our pleasure.

-The MSX Keyboard enviroment components (PS/2 to MSX Keyboard Converter, MSX Keyboard subsystem Emilator and the modifyed TIO - A simple terminal) are fully functional and debugged and here I used a lot of concepts that, IMHO could be used as idea sources to your applications.

-# Lets do it!

-This interface has the function of connect a PS/2 keyboard (or a USB one in compatibility mode) as source to zero active matrix based computers, like MSX and ZX-Spectrum as destination.
-It is meant to connect a keyboard, which only provides a PS/2 connector, to a MSX (or any one that have a up to 15 active columns and reads zeroes througth 8 bits - up to 15 x 8 matrix) computer.

-The differencial of this design is to allow user to customize and update the database layout of this PS/2 Keyboard, as like as the MSX one, through an USB (or async serial) interface and a tty terminal on host side.

-To edit the Database file, both source and target keyboard layouts, I prepaired a dedicated "key assembler in excel", so I can boldly recommend you to use the excel file `PS2toMSX_Database_Compiler.xlsm` available at github page.

-The default database mappings for the keyboard layouts are:

-- Source (PS/2 keyboard): 275 (ABNT2 layout - Brazilian Technical Norms Association);

-- Target: Brazilian Sharp/Epcom Hotbit HB8000 MSX.

-This firmware was made to support both Blue Pill and Black Pill and it is part of the PS/2 to MSX Converter Enviroment, all of them in my github page, that consists:
+This code was made to support both Blue Pill and Black Pill and it is part of the PS/2 to MSX Converter Enviroment, all of them in my github page, that consists:
 ```
-1)The PS/2 to MSX Keyboard Converter itself, which contains:
+1)The PS/2 to MSX Converter itself, which contains:
 1.1) The firmware with source files;
 1.2) Schematics and PCB design:
 1.2.1) Electronics part Schematics with Kicad files;